MMagg-dev/Game-Checklist-for-AC-Odyssey/Legal/English/Privacy Policy English.md

 This Service may contain links to other sites.
 If you click on a third-party link, you will be directed to that site.
 Note that these external sites are not operated by me.
 Therefore, I strongly advise you to review the Privacy Policy of these websites.
 I have no control over and assume no responsibility for the content, privacy policies, or practices of any third-party sites or services.

 ### Children’s Privacy
 These Services do not address anyone under the age of 13.
 I do not knowingly collect personally identifiable information from children under 13.
 In the case I discover that a child under 13 has provided me with personal information, I immediately delete this from our servers.
-If you are a parent or guardian and you are aware that your child has provided us with personal information, please contact me so that I will be able to do necessary actions.
+If you are a parent or guardian and you are aware that your child has provided us with personal information, please contact me so that I will be able to do the necessary actions.

 ### Changes to Privacy Policy
 I may update the privacy policy from time to time.
 Thus, you are advised to review this page periodically for any changes.
 I will notify you of any changes by posting the new privacy policy on this page.
 These changes are effective immediately after they are posted on this page.